River Wye: Pollution

 Pollution has severely affected the river; the Wye does not meet European and national standards on river health.
 This has been happening for some time; a Nutrient Management Board (NMB) was established in 2014 to address the issues.
 Pollution from chicken and dairy farms has become so bad the Wye has been used as an example of river pollution in the UK on Countryfile and in several national newspapers.

-This pollution causes algal blooms several times a year with increasing frequency and length, depleting the oxygen in the water causing fish such as brown trout, chubb and barbel as well as aquatic invertebrates and plants to suffocate to death.
+This pollution causes algal blooms several times a year with increasing frequency and length, depleting the oxygen in the water causing fish such as brown trout, chub and barbel as well as aquatic invertebrates and plants to suffocate to death.
 Fish and aquatic invertebrates are the main food source for otters, kingfishers, herons, eels and other protected species.

 Along with many other rivers the Wye is being heavily polluted by manure from the 10 million free range chickens for eggs and meat in intensive poultry units (IPUs) in Powys and Herefordshire, contaminating the Wye's tributaries.
 As of April 2020, there were over 110 registered IPUs in Powys, each with over 40,000 birds (smaller IPUs need not be registered).